How Is Effective Change Sponsorship Different to Leadership?

 Sponsorship has been number one on the list of top contributors in all of Prosci’s benchmarking reports since 1998.
 It has a direct impact on whether projects meet their objectives.
 An effective executive sponsor can increase a project’s chances of achieving its intended business benefits from 25% to 85%, which is the reason the sponsor role can be considered as one of the most critical factors of successful change management.

-For individual client organisations CMC Partnership privately delivers a Prosci® Sponsor Briefing which equips executives and senior leadership teams with the skills and techniques to lead and sponsor successful organisational change.
+For individual client organisations Prosci Singapore privately delivers a Prosci® Sponsor Briefing which equips executives and senior leadership teams with the skills and techniques to lead and sponsor successful organisational change.

 Over the course of this 6 hour Briefing your Executive Team learn about: